lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial6/tutorial.rst

     fix mynvt all nvt temp 6000 300 0.1
     run 30000

+In this case, the initial and final target temperatures set for the Nosé-Hoover thermostat is different, causing it to evolve linearly within the number of timesteps evoked in the ``run`` command.
 In the third step, the system is equilibrated at the final desired conditions, :math:`T = 300\,\text{K}` and :math:`p = 1\,\text{atm}`, using an anisotropic pressure coupling: